nivertech/github-backup/README.md

 information from GitHub.
 In particular, social network stuff, like users who are following you, is not backed up.

+github-backup does not log into git, so it cannot backup private repositories.

 github-backup will find and backup forks of a repository, and all forks of those forks, etc. However, it cannot go *up* the fork tree.
 So if your GitHub repositoriy is a fork of something else, the something else